yutre021/prompt_engineering/README.md

-# prompt_engineering
+# Prompt Engineering
-Here is gonna be talk about LLM ann PLN of prompt`s
+Here is gonna be a talk about LLM and PLN of prompt`s